 Vlad Butucea is a writer, researcher and assistant lecturer in Drama and Performance.
-He holds an Mlitt in Playwriting and Dramaturgy from the University of Glasgow, and is in the process of completing his AHRC-funded PhD in Digital Theatre and Performance.
+He holds an Mlitt in Playwriting and Dramaturgy, and has completed an AHRC-funded PhD in Digital Theatre and Performance at the University of Glasgow.

-His research explores digital performance through queer theory, new materialism and phenomenology.
+Vlad’s research explores digital theatre and performance through queer theory, new materialism and phenomenology.
 He has presented and published papers in both national and international settings.

 Affiliations/Memberships to Other Organisations: